evert/evert.github.com/resume.md

 such as real-time, multi-user rich internet applications including web video chat and media conversion.
 Using technologies such as Flash Communication Server (now Flash Media Server) and FFMpeg.
-In these 3 years I’ve worked with Dutch media and in- ternet companies, such as NOS, BNN, Telegraaf/Speurders.nl, EasyConcepts, Netmasters and UDC/Dancevalley.
+In these 3 years I’ve worked with Dutch media and internet companies, such as NOS, BNN, Telegraaf/Speurders.nl, EasyConcepts, Netmasters and UDC/Dancevalley.

 ### Application developer/Sys admin, V/d Veer, Surhuisterveen, The Netherlands — 2003